 - 1. The School strongly advises that mobile phones should not be brought into school at all.
 Students have no legitimate need to use a mobile phone at all during the school day. - 2.
 The School accepts that there may be particular circumstances in which a parent wishes their child to have a mobile phone for their journey to and from school. - 3.
-Only boys who have written permission from their parents to walk home may bring a mobile phone to school. - 4.
+Only pupils who have written permission from their parents to walk home may bring a mobile phone to school. - 4.
 Phones must be handed in to the school office on arrival at school. - 5.
-Phones should be collected at 3:55pm from the school office. - 6.
+Phones should be collected at 4pm from the school office. - 6.
 Whilst on school grounds: - a.
 Phones and other devices may NOT be used at school without the express permission of a member of staff. - b.
-Boys may NOT use their devices to take photographs, movies or to record sound. - c.
-Boys may NOT use their devices to access the internet without permission. - 7.
+Pupils may NOT use their devices to take photographs, movies or to record sound. - c.
+Pupils may NOT use their devices to access the internet without permission. - 7.
 Electronic devices may NOT be taken on school trips. - 8.
-At the discretion of the Headmaster, any pupil not adhering to the rules above will no longer be able to bring an electronic to school.
-Depending on the seriousness of the breach of these rules the boy may also be subject to the school's sanctions up to and including suspension and expulsion. - 9.
-The school accepts no responsibility for damage to a boy's device, however caused.
+At the discretion of the Headmistress, any pupil not adhering to the rules above will no longer be able to bring an electronic to school.
+Depending on the seriousness of the breach of these rules the pupil may also be subject to the school's sanctions up to and including suspension and expulsion. - 9.
+Activity trackers may be worn but will be confiscated and returned to parents should they prove a distraction. - 10.
+The school strongly discourages parents from sending pupils into school with smartwatches or similar.
+In this case the device should only be used as an activity tracker and/or watch.
+Any pupil found messaging or using the device for similar activities will have their watch confiscated and returned to parents.
+He will not be allowed to bring a similar device into school again with the school observing a zero-tolerance approach. - 11.
+The school accepts no responsibility for damage to a pupil's mobile phone, smartwatch or tracker, however caused.